College Forward has compiled several tips and best practices to be successful when taking college courses online.

 - Distributed Practice: This study strategy requires that you spread your learning out over time — no last-minute cramming!
 Focus solely on studying in 20-30 minute sessions, and take small breaks between study time.

 - Practice Testing: Quiz yourself on the information you are learning.
 For example, after reading a chapter, ask yourself what the three key takeaways were.
 Keep yourself honest!
 If you are unsure, go back and review what you read.

 - Self Explanation: This study strategy is similar to note-taking or journaling.
 As you take in information from a video lecture, continue to take notes, and explain the information presented in your own words.
 This will encourage critical thinking and increase your retention of the information.

 - Check out other study strategies here!

 Maintain a Familiar Schedule

 - Once you plan to take your learning remote, stick to the schedule you have already become familiar with this semester.
 Changing your routine can cause increased stress and inhibit your learning.

 - If your professor shares video lectures that you can watch at any time, plan to watch them during your regular class time.

 Connect with Peers Online

 - When taking online classes, it is more important than ever to connect with other students in your class.
 Help to hold each other accountable for completing the work, and share your own tips on successfully navigating the coursework online.

-- Use video chats to build a virtual study group or start a group chat with other students in each class.
+- Use video chats to build a virtual study group or start a group chats with other students in each class.

 Increase Communication with your Professors